-The DP83901A Serial Network Interface Controller (SNIC) is a microCMOS VLSI device designed for easy implementation of CSMA/CD local area networks.
-These include Ethernet (10BASE5), Thin Ethernet (10BASE2) and Twisted-pair Ethernet (10BASE-T).
-The overall SNIC solution provides the Media Access Control (MAC) and Encode-Decode (ENDEC) functions in accordance with the IEEE 802.3 standard.
+The DP83902A Serial Network Interface Controller for Twisted Pair (ST-NIC) is a microCMOS VLSI device designed for easy implementation of CSMA/CD local area networks.
+These include Ethernet (10BASE5), Thin Ethernet (10BASE2) and Twisted-pair Ethernet (10BASE7).
+The overall ST-NIC solution provides the Media Access Control (MAC) and Encode-Decode (ENDEC) with an AUI interface, and 10BASE-T transceiver functions in accordance with the IEEE 802.3 standards.